 All of the large ski resorts offer discounts for skiers and snowboarders who buy multiple day lift tickets.
 You can see the prices for 4-day lift tickets at the top of this page.
 In general, the more days on the pass, the cheaper the per-day rate, but there are exceptions that you have to watch for.
 Even worse, the exceptions that exist right now might change and new exceptions might pop up.
 The types of things you will see is that at some resorts, a per-day decrease in price may not go into effect unless you are buying more than four days.
 Others, their per-day decrease will stop at, say, 6 days and then there is no incentive beyond that point.
 So if you have options for where you want to ski, make sure to check through the full price panels so you know where the savings are and where they stop.

 Half-day Mornings.
-They do exist, but only on very few mountains: Powerhorn, Sunlight, Crested Butte, and Telluride.
-Except for Sunlight--whose morning passes just expire at noon--you pay the cost of a full day ticket up front.
+They do exist, but only on very few mountains: Powerhorn, Sunlight, Crested Butte, and Telluride, last we checked.
+Except for Sunlight–whose morning passes just expire at noon–you pay the cost of a full day ticket up front.
 Then if you bring it to the ticket office by noon, they will reimburse you the difference.
 And if you think about it, every full day ticket is a half-day in disguise.

 Other Ski Vacation Research

 If you’re like us, you like to have as much information at your fingertips as possible.
 Especially in the cases of ski vacations these days because a) the snow is erratic, and b) it is just so expensive to ski at the big name resorts like Breck and Vail.
 These other bits of data may not be truly helpful, but something to look at.